rodneylab/sveltekit-graphql-fetch/README.md

 > You can preview the built app with `pnpm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+This app uses the **Cloudflare adapter** so to build in Pages remember to set the build output directory to `.svelte-kit/cloudflare` in the Pages console.

 Feel free to jump into the [Rodney Lab matrix chat room](https://matrix.to/#/%23rodney:matrix.org).